Akascape/FF-Dissolve-Glitch/README.md

 <br>**Note: Press `q` in the command shell if you want to safely end any ffmpeg process.**
 <br>(You can try experimenting with all the modes but some modes **may not give any result)**

-More information about motion interpolation modes are given here- [ffmpeg-filters: interpolate](http://ffmpeg.org/ffmpeg-filters.html#minterpolate)
+More information about motion interpolation modes are given here: [ffmpeg-filters: interpolate](http://ffmpeg.org/ffmpeg-filters.html#minterpolate)

 ## UI
 ![Screenshot](https://user-images.githubusercontent.com/89206401/206907828-3775c4b6-ab6f-4168-83d9-d2bfb1dbea24.jpg)